activitree/meteor-push/README.md

 ## About:
 The code is linted with Standard.

+If you are looking for premium support for this implementation or particular features, please drop a message.

 This was tested with:
 Custom Meteor:
 * Meteor 1.7.0.5, Meteor 1.8.0.1, Meteor 1.8.0.2, Meteor 1.8.1